aws-samples/orthanc-cdk-deployment/README.md

 ### TLS termination
 The solution supports TLS termination at the CloudFront distribution.
 However, the Application Load Balancer is listening on HTTP - which should be changed to an HTTPS listener (with a signed certificate) for production workloads.
 Please refer to the [documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html) for guidance.

+### Database Secret rotation
+By default this solution does NOT rotate the database credentials.
+The credentials can be rotated manually, followed by a restart of the Fargate tasks.

 ## Found an issue?
 Anything to add?
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.